-Online Course: Adapting Your First Project
+Online Course: Adapting a PBL Project

 In this course, teachers will adapt one of 72 standards-based PBL projects to meet the needs of their students and unique context - both for the classroom or remote learning - while gaining a grounding in the Essential Design Elements for Gold Standard PBL.
 In addition, teachers will learn how PBL can be a powerful tool for promoting educational equity.

 Dates: Jul 5 – Aug 23, 2021 (Mondays)

 Optional graduate-level professional development credit is available through Southern New Hampshire University for an additional $120 fee.

 Teachers who are new to PBL, as well as experienced PBL teachers, who wish to learn how to adapt existing Gold Standard projects for their students - whether in the classroom or online.
 It’s also a great opportunity for teachers to learn or review what PBL is and how it can be transformational for students.

 This course is also for teachers who wish to earn optional graduate-level professional development credit.